szwacz/electron-boilerplate/README.md

 electron-boilerplate
 ==============
-Comprehensive boilerplate application for [Electron](http://electron.atom.io).
+Comprehensive boilerplate application for [Electron runtime](http://electron.atom.io).

-This project gives you mainly three things:
+Scope of this project:

+- Provide basic structure of the aplication so you can much easier grasp what goes where.
-1. Cross-platform development environment (works the same way on OSX, Windows and Linux).
+- Give cross-platform development environment, which works the same way on OSX, Windows and Linux.
-2. Basic structure for Electron app.
-3. Scripts to generate installers of your app for all three operating systems.
+- Generate ready for distribution installers of your app for all supported operating systems.

+NOT in the scope:

+- Imposing on you any framework (e.g. Angular, React).
+You can integrate the one which makes most sense for you.

 By the way, there is a twin project to this one: [nw-boilerplate](https://github.com/szwacz/nw-boilerplate), which is the same thing but for NW.js.